List of The Price Is Right pricing games: Race Game

 The contestant is shown four prizes and given a set of tags with their prices.
 The contestant then has 45 seconds to match the prices with the correct prizes.
 To see how many they have got right, the contestant pulls a lever on a display which then lights up the number of correctly placed tags.
 If the contestant has fewer than four right, they may rearrange the prices and pull the lever as often as time allows.
 The contestant wins any prizes they have correctly priced once time runs out.

 Range Game

-A $600 range for the price of a prize is displayed as a vertical scale.
-A $150 range finder moves up the scale, starting from the bottom, and the contestant has one opportunity to stop it by pressing a button.
+A $6,000 range for the price of a prize is displayed as a vertical scale.
+A $1,500 range finder moves up the scale, starting from the bottom, and the contestant has one opportunity to stop it by pressing a button.
 The contestant wins the prize if the range finder is covering the correct price when stopped.

-The original range was $50, but it was quickly increased to $100.
-The range was $200 for a brief period during the 1970s on the syndicated version of the show.
+Prior to 2026, the range was $600 and the range finder was $150.
+The original range finder was $50, but it was quickly increased to $100.
+The range finder was $200 for a brief period during the 1970s on the syndicated version of the show.